svermaP/stars-polaris/README.md

 The system integrates real-time motion control, sensor fusion, and communication protocols to stabilize a ball along two axes.
 While final PID tuning was not completed due to time constraints, the project successfully demonstrated all core subsystems — including sensor data acquisition, filtering, and actuator control — operating together in real time.

+A notable benefit of completing this project using SystemVerilog is that the low-level nature of digital design allows this system to be *extremely* fast.
+This was a major factor in choosing this project -- We can achieve a level of precision and accuracy that would be near-impossible with an Arduino or standard microcontroller.

+## Future Work
+This project can be extended to many applications!
+Potential future goals include:
+- **Ball Bouncer** – Platform designed to repeatedly bounce a ping pong ball up and down
+- **Gimbal** – Precise camera stabilizer
+- **Inverted Pendulum** – Classic control systems benchmark

 ## External Hardware
 Polaris uses the following key hardware components:
 - **3D Printed Components:** Platform and structural parts (seen below)